 Alaska Airlines partners across traditional airline alliances with other airlines in a model similar to Virgin Australia.
 Qantas, Cathay Pacific, Japan Airlines, American Airlines, Emirates and Fiji Airways are some of Alaska’s key partners with whom you are able to earn and redeem Mileage Plan miles.

 The other reason to be aware of Mileage Plan is their relatively frequent (3-6 times per year) mileage purchase promotions.
 These will allow you to buy Mileage Plan miles at a discount or receiving a bonus to redeem on one of those partners, and it is possible to get Business or First class flights using miles for just a couple of thousand dollars.

 You can read our full guide to buying Alaska Airlines Mileage Plan miles.
 This guide has much more detail on the best redemption opportunities for travellers in Australia as well as noting a couple of downsides that the program has.

 Otherwise, it is not possible to earn Mileage Plan miles directly from credit card spend in Australia.
-You can, however, transfer Starwood Preferred Guest Starpoints to Mileage Plan at a ratio of 1:1.
+You can, however, transfer Marriott Bonvoy points to Mileage Plan at a ratio of 3:1.

-One step back, it is possible to transfer American Express Membership Rewards points to SPG at 1:0.5, so if you have an American Express card, then you can indirectly transfer your points to Alaska through a two-step process.
+One step back, it is possible to transfer American Express Membership Rewards points to Marriott Bonvoy Points at 3:2, so if you have an American Express card, then you can indirectly transfer your points to Alaska through a two-step process.

 Alaska’s Mileage Plan program is definitely worth considering when flying with any of its partners, including Qantas.